Train-In-Blocks-Ltd/Landing/content/blog/3-steps-to-create-the-perfect-holiday-training-and-fitness-offer.md

 id: 18
 title: 3 Steps to Create the Perfect Holiday Training and Fitness Offer
 slug: 3-steps-create-perfect-fitness-offer
-postDesc: How can businesses get maximum potential for the festive season, to up the ante and drum up the clients ahead of the new year.
+img: 18.png
-show: false
+postDesc: How can businesses get maximum potential for the festive season?
 ---

 1. [Research](#research)
 2. [Build](#build)
 3. [Promote](#promote)